act-rules/act-rules.github.io/_rules/SC4-1-2-role-has-required-states-and-properties.md

 ## Accessibility Support

 If browsers and/or assistive technologies do not support leaving out [required states and properties](https://www.w3.org/TR/wai-aria-1.1/#requiredState) if an [implicit value for role](https://www.w3.org/TR/wai-aria-1.1/#implictValueForRole) is specified in [WAI-ARIA](https://www.w3.org/TR/wai-aria-1.1/#implictValueForRole), passing this rule may not be enough to avoid accessibility issues due to missing required states and properties.
-Testing in browsers have however showed that there seems to be general support for implicit values for roles across popular browsers.
+Testing with assistive technologies have however showed that there seems to be general support for implicit values for roles.

 **Note:** The required states and properties that could be impacted by this can be found in the Core Accessibility API Mappings 1.1 [Overview of default values for missing required attributes](https://www.w3.org/TR/core-aam-1.1/#authorErrorDefaultValuesTable).